rotundasoftware/backbone.handle/README.md

 	},

 	initialize : function() {
-		Backbone.Handle.add( this ); // Add backbone.handle functionality to this view.
+		Backbone.Handle.add( this ); // dd backbone.handle functionality to this view.
 	},

+	render : function() {
+		this.resolveHandles(); // resolve the selectors in the ui hash to actual jquery objects },

 	_okButton_onClick : function() {
-		console.log( this.ui.inputFld.val() ); // after render, elements are available in this.ui
+		console.log( this.ui.inputFld.val() ); // after resolveHandles() is called, elements are available in this.ui
 	},

 	...